Understanding Injection Mold Slider and Lifter

 • Springs

-Injection Mold Sliders Working principle:
+Injection Molding Sliders Working Principle:

 The slider’s motion is powered by the angled guide pin, which converts the vertical mold opening/closing movement into horizontal motion.